Quantum Spectral Curve and the Numerical Solution of the Spectral Problem in AdS5/CFT4: Description of the Method

 To start the iteration process described in the previous sections, we need some reasonably good starting points for the coefficients $c_{a,n}$.
 For the iterative methods, like, for instance, Newton's method, good starting points are normally very important.
 Depending on them the procedure may converge very slowly or even diverge.
 We made a rather radical test of the convergence of our method by setting all coefficients to zero, except the leading ones, which are fixed by the charges.
 For $\Delta$ we took the initial value $4.1$ at the value of 't Hooft coupling $g=0.2$.
 To our great surprise it took only $12$ steps to converge from the huge value of $S(c_a)\sim 10^{+7}$ (defined in \eq{Sdef}) to $S(c_a)\sim 10^{-9}$.
 The whole process took about $20$ seconds on a usual laptop (see Fig.~\ref{fig:conv}), producing the value $\Delta=4.4188599$, consistent with the best TBA estimates \cite{Gromov:2009zb,Frolov:2010wt}.

-After that we used the obtained coefficients as starting points for other values of the coupling to produce the Table \ref{tab:Konishi}.
+After that we used the obtained coefficients as starting points for other values of the coupling to produce a large volume of data, part of which is shown in Table \ref{tab:Konishi}.
 All the values obtained are consistent with the TBA results within the precision of the latter, being considerably more accurate at the same time.

 \TABLE{ \la{tab:Konishi}

 }

 The reason for such an excellent convergence is the Q-quadratic convergence rate of the algorithm we use.
 It means that the number of exact digits doubles with each iteration, or that the error decreases as $e^{-c\; 2^n}$ at the step $n$, if the starting point is close enough.
 What is perhaps surprising is that the algorithm converges from a very remote starting point.